MessedAround/TibiaController/README.md

 ## Using TibiaController

 1. Run command prompt as administrator.
-	You can do this by pressing start and typing cmd then right-click on it and click on run as administrator.
+	You can do this by pressing start and typing cmd then right-click on it and click on run as administrator.<br />
-		OR
+		&emsp;&emsp;OR<br />
 	You can press start and type cmd then shift + left click on it.
 2. Navigate to the folder location in command prompt. i.e. cd C:\Users\Username\Documents\TibiaController\